paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/node/availability/availability-recovery.md

 #### For validators

-If the estimated available data size is smaller than a configured constant (currently 1Mib for polkadot or 4Mib for other networks), try doing `FetchFull` first.
+If the estimated available data size is smaller than a configured constant (currently 1Mib for Polkadot or 4Mib for other networks), try doing `FetchFull` first.
 Next, if the preconditions described in `FetchSystematicChunks` above are met, try systematic recovery.
 As a last resort, do `FetchChunks`.